TheSamLePirate/Simulateur-Logique-Nodal/docs/how-the-hardware-works.md

 5. **Read from memory:** Set memAddr, memWE to 0. memOut shows the stored value.

 6. **Load a program from Software tab:** Switch to the "Logiciel" (Software) tab, write/load an ASM or C program, assemble it, then switch back to Hardware.
 In direct mode the program is loaded normally.
-In bootloader mode the Unix-like shell is loaded instead and compiled programs can be stored on the external drive, listed, and launched from there.
+In bootloader mode, compile prepares the current program artifact, `Run` or `Step` loads the Unix-like shell if needed, and compiled programs can be stored on the external drive, listed, and launched from there without interrupting a live shell.

+7. **Bootloader lifecycle on Hardware page:** If a disk program halts, the software view automatically returns to the bootloader prompt and the Hardware page mirrors that change as well.
+The external drive node keeps its contents because the disk is persistent across reset.

 ---